restic/restic/doc/manual_rest.rst

 There we see that it would take 482 GiB of disk space to restore the latest snapshot from "myserver".

+In case you have multiple backups running from the same host so can also use ``--tag`` and ``--path`` to be more specific about which snapshots you are looking for.

 But how much space does that snapshot take on disk?
 In other words, how much has restic's deduplication helped?
 We can check: